sipolac/risk/README.md

 This project has some functions for computing the probabilities of outcomes in the board game [Risk](https://en.wikipedia.org/wiki/Risk_(game)).

 A few advantages of this implementation:
-* The probabilities are exact (doesn't use a simulator)
+* The probabilities are exact (doesn't use a simulator).
 * It runs very quickly for typical inputs.
 * It can compute probabilities for **multiple territories**!
 * It can handle **dice bonuses** (e.g., a player rolling with 8-sided dice).
 This is helpful if you're playing on [warfish.net](warfish.net) or another platform that has user-created maps.
 * Allows user to specify when they want to stop attacking.
 This is useful if they want to guarantee a certain number of troops on the attacking territory after the engagement---maybe to defend against a different adjacent territory.
-* Under the hood, it's a bit cleaner than the direct implementation of a [Markov-based statistics approach](http://www4.stat.ncsu.edu/~jaosborn/research/RISK.pdf).
+* Under the hood, it uses dynamic programming, which is a bit cleaner than the direct implementation of a [Markov-based statistics approach](http://www4.stat.ncsu.edu/~jaosborn/research/RISK.pdf).

 Code is written in Python 3.7.4.